kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 ### Resource constraints

 CEL expressions have the potential to consume unacceptable amounts of API server resources.
-We intend to constrain the resource utilization in two ways:
+We intend to constrain the resource utilization in a few ways:

-- Proactively by static analysis of the CEL expressions to compute a "cost", and limiting that cost
-- Reactively by enforcing CEL expression evaluation time limits using go context cancelation

-We intend to enforce the limits both on a per-expression and per-request basis.

-Per-expression limits are primarily targeted at CEL expression authors and are intended to provide actionable feedback about expression cost.
-They are insufficient for ensuring that requests will be processed in a bounded amount of time.
-For example, a validation rule for a field within a list of objects, might be well within bounds each time it is evaluated, but the sum of the costs across the list of objects may be unacceptable.
-This is why we also have a per-request limit.
+- Validation of CEL expression's "cost" when a CEL expression is written to a field in a CRD (at CRD creation/update time)
+- Use a runtime cost budget during CEL evaluation that is integrated with API Priority and Fairness to determine the budget
+- Use go context cancelation to bound CEL expression evaluation to the request lifetime

+Combined, these limits protect against both accidental and malicious misuse and also work in concert with API Priority and Fairness to ensure the
+API server as a whole makes good use of the available resources.

-#### Cost limits
+#### Estimated Cost Limits

+Validation of CEL expression's "cost" is primarily intended to provide authors of CEL expressions with actionable feedback on the expected runtime costs of their expressions and prevent them from authoring expressions that have poor worst case running times.

 We will use CEL's [cost subsystem](https://github.com/google/cel-go/blob/dfef54b359b05532fb9695bc88937aa8530ab055/cel/program.go#L309) to provide our proactive limits.
-This is protects against both accidental and malicious misuse.
 If an expression is analyzed and has a cost greater than a predefined limit, it will not be allowed.
 If an expression is rejected for this reason, the error message will include how much the limit was exceeded.

 A major problem with the cost system is assigning the cost of list iteration.
 The cost of a CEL expression is computed statically without any knowledge about the data that will be validated.
 Only the CEL expression is